 POLREF ISIS User committer representatives and end of experiment reports:

-POLREF is part of the Large Scale Structures group and falls under ISIS User Group 3 (IUG3), which has a wide remit covering hard and soft condensed matter.
-If you have any comments, issues, problems or suggestions for anything from new sample environment, beamline upgrades new science, coffee being bad, etc or things that should be ISIS science highlights.
-Then please contact the LSS ISIS user committee reps directly via the following emails (there is also a link to the user committee page top right if you need further information) or list these suggestions/issues on the experiment report form (again see the link top right).
-It should be noted that in terms of beamtime proposals that complete experiment al reports are taken into account.
+POLREF is part of the Large Scale Structures group and falls under ISIS User Group 3 (IUG3), which has a wide remit covering hard and soft condensed matter for both SANS and Reflectivity.
+If you have any comments, issues, problems or suggestions for anything then please contact the LSS ISIS user committee reps directly via the following emails (there is also a link to the user committee page top right if you need further information).
+This can be about anything, e.g new sample environment you would like, potential beamline upgrades, bad coffee, etc. You can also list these suggestions/issues on the experiment report form (again see the link top right).
+It should be noted that in terms of beamtime proposals experimental reports are taken into account.

-The more feedback we get the more we can do to improve things, or fix things to help you get better science.
+The more feedback we get the more we can do to improve things for you and your science.

 Contact information for Polref instrument